jambolo/advent_of_code_2020/README.md

 ### Day 3
 Trivial again.
 Modular arithmetic is a pain when dealing with array indexes because of the 1-based indexing.

+### Day 4
+Tedious, but trivial again due to regex support.